Easy Steps to Install and Configure XRDP on Debian 11

 Conclusion

-At this point, you learn to set up a desktop environment and install XRDP on Debian 11.
+At this point, you learn to set up a desktop environment and Install and Configure XRDP on Debian 11.
 Now you can manage your server from the local desktop machine in a graphical interface.

 Hope you enjoy this part of the Linux Tutorials on the orcacore website.